 I would never put fake eyeshadow on my eyes so below I’ve swatched each shade side by side.
 Real vs fake.
 You can see the difference quite clearly either in color or texture.
 The real is on the left and the fake is on the right

 This shade didn’t show up well on the back of my hand so I decided to include a finger swatch instead.

-The real palette doesn’t have much of a smell but the fake smells chemically and like old makeup.
+The real palette doesn’t have much of a smell but the fake smells chemically and like rancid old makeup.
 If you’ve ever sniffed an old eyeshadow palette you’d know what I’m talking about.

-If you didn’t know (which is okay, we’re here to learn) fake products are made in very bad conditions and are can contain lead, rat excretions, arsenic, mercury and many other dangerous ingredients that can be detrimental to your health.
+If you didn’t know (which is okay, we’re here to learn) fake products are made in very bad conditions and can contain lead, rat excretions, arsenic, mercury and many other dangerous ingredients that can be detrimental to your health.
 There are many reported cases of people using fake makeup and ending up with chemical burns, severe allergic reactions, swelling, rashes and many other health issues.
 It’s not worth it.
 Especially because you’re applying these products on your face.
 If you cannot afford branded makeup that’s completely okay.
 There are many drugstore brands that have some great products.
 I often share drugstore dupes for high end products on my instagram so make sure to follow me here if you’re interested in that.

 I hope you found this comparison post helpful and informative.
 Share it with your family and friends so we can all educate ourselves on fake makeup and it’s dangers.
 Please feel free to ask any questions you might have regarding this post or fake makeup in general.

 Is there any products you guys would like me to compare next?
 Let me know in the comments.